Smannell

 Smannell is a village in Hampshire, England, located two miles north-east of Andover.
 It lies in the parish of Smannell and Enham Alamein.
 At the 2011 Census the parish name was given as Smannell.

+The civil parish is divided between the wards of Bourne Valley and Andover Romans.
+The area in Bourne Valley is referred to as the Parish Ward of Smannell, whilst the area in Andover Romans is referred to as Augusta Park.

 There is a mixture of housing types including brick and flint, thatched cottages, and more modern 20th-century housing.

 The village has a Church of England church - Christ Church.

 The Oak pub

 The Oak (originally called The British Oak) dates from the mid 19th century, and in 1990 was sold to Wadworth Brewery, refurbished in 2003 and renamed.
 It is built using brick and flint (similar to the surrounding houses).